Lith1um/Canopy-Stencil/readme.md

 </cpy-link>
 ```

-A full list of the configurable colours is below (along with their defaulted values):
+A full list of the configurable colors is below (along with their defaulted values):

 ```css
 :root {